jsas-uw/SocialNetwork/README.md

 Modified the border pane to mock up the GUI

 Todo:
-- add the graph data structure
-- parse input files into the graph
 - use the graph to populate the flow panes
 (right now the buttons are all from hardcoded lists)
 - Make the buttons work
+- Remy has to add a final function for the SocialNetworkADT to get Shortest path between friends

 # Graph
 https://github.com/jsas-uw/p4-graph